Gov. Wolf orders statewide shutdown of nonessential businesses, bars, restaurants

 “This isn’t a decision I take lightly at all,” Wolf said.
 “We need to eliminate as many physical contacts as we can to eliminate the spread of COVID-19.”

-He acknowledged the next weeks will be “challenging,” but said it wasn’t a reason to be fearful or panic.
+He acknowledged the next weeks will be “challenging,” but said it wasn’t a reason to panic.

 “We need to take this disease seriously.
 Please, stay home,” he said.
 “The fewer contacts you make the less likely you are to get the disease and the fewer people you can spread it to.”